renan-r-santos/pixi-kernel/README.md

 ## Quick Start

-1. Install this package in your JupyterLab environment and restart it.
+1. Install this package in your JupyterLab environment alongside Pixi and restart it.
 You can install it using `pip`, `pixi` or any other conda or pip-based package manager.
 2. Create a new directory and notebook and select the **Pixi** kernel for the notebook.
 3. Initialize a Pixi project with `pixi init` and `pixi add ipykernel`.
 4. Restart the kernel and you are good to go.